DW01/traktor-docs/engine/architecture.md

 **Custom Resources** add new asset types.
 Implement `IResource` for the runtime data and `IResourceFactory` to create instances.
 The editor pipeline system can then process your custom assets and the resource manager will load them.

 **Custom Shaders** are created using the Shader Graph editor.
-No C++ code required—you visually connect nodes to define material behavior.
+No C++ code required.
+You visually connect nodes to define material behavior.
 The shader compiler generates optimized GLSL that runs on the GPU.

 **Editor Plugins** can add new windows, asset types, importers, and tools to the editor.
 Plugins are self-contained DLLs that register themselves with the plugin system.